weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/musicapp/MusicApp.md

 ## Overview

-The `MusicNotations` class draws notes and rests when they are added or deleted
+The `MusicNotations` class draws notes and rests when they are added or deleted.

 ### Constructor